vmware-tanzu/sonobuoy/test/integration/testImage/README.md

 The various important components are:
  - the source code in the `src` directory
  - the static results files in the `resources` directory
- - the Dockerfile/Makefile in this parent directory
+ - the Dockerfile/build script in this parent directory